 ‘‘Verily there has come to you an Apostle (Muhammad) from amongst yourselves.
 It grieves him that you should receive any injury or difficulty He (Muhammad) is ardently anxious over you (to be rightly guided).’”

-The foregoing story to collate the Qur’an is a live example confirming our concept to engineer solutions based on the circumstances we face in our day and place.
+The previous story to collate the Qur’an is a live example confirming our concept to engineering solutions based on the circumstances we face in our day and place.
 Similarly are the collections of the Hadith and the finding of the Science of Hadith after the death of the Prophet.
-These magnanimous men, the companions of the Prophet and their followers are our guide proving to us, again and again, that intellectual thinking, discovering and designing solutions, based on the needs and circumstances are indeed the requisition of our faith for keeping the vehicle of Islam and Da’wah on the way of progress, going forward and on-word.
+These magnanimous men of the Prophet companions and followers, our guide.
+They prove to us, again and again, that intellectual thinking, discovering and designing solutions, based on the needs and circumstances are the requisition of our faith for keeping the vehicle of Islam and Da’wah on the road of progress.

 Muslims today have fallen behind the nations of the world.
-This sad condition is the result of failing to recognize the true model of the Prophet Muhammad (PBUH).
-Proactions and creative thinking are essential when facing difficulties, and for keeping the vehicle of Islam in motion.
+This sad condition is the result of failing to recognize the exact model of the Prophet Muhammad (PBUH).
+Productions and creative thinking are essential when facing difficulties, and for keeping the vehicle of Islam in motion.
 Muslims must imitate the Prophet’s management mechanisms, state of the art plans, place actual labor and work into executing plans.
-As we have seen, these qualities were major key features of his life.
-Ignoring or totally dropping such precious Sunnan out of our lives, is inevitably a failure in following the example of the Prophet Muhammad (PBUH), and will undoubtedly produce dysfunctional, stagnate and passive Muslim nations.
+As we have seen, these qualities were significant chief features of his life.
+Ignoring or dropping such precious Sunnan out of our lives is inevitably a failure in following the example of the Prophet Muhammad (PBUH), and will undoubtedly produce dysfunctional, stagnate and passive Muslim nations.

 July 17, 2017